 My motivation has often puzzled those I work with so I will try to explain it.
 I often do things without payment.
-I don't drink too much, do drugs or drive fancy cars, and I never chase the camp followers.
+I don't drink too much very often, do drugs or drive fancy cars, and I never chase the camp followers.
 So what is my angle?
 Sometimes these people wonder how they can stop me doing work unpaid when their organisation could have been paid for doing it.
 At other times they try to get me to join their organisation so that they can benefit from my drive and from any kudos that attaches to my having a name for insight and honesty.
 Sometimes I have been appointed by a leader who wants the team to be pushed into improvement by my criticism, and sometimes I have joined teams that are hamstrung by remote leaders unwilling to hear any criticism at all.
-Several times, I have been part of a team that is genuinely doing its best – and have made real friends who I will always try to help, but friendship is not a sufficient motivation for my work.
+Several times, I have been part of a team that is genuinely doing its best – and have made real friends who I will always try to help, and friendship has sometimes been a sufficient motivation for my work.

 Motivation is a complex part of the psyche.
-Yes, I have got pleasure out of doing things for others, especially if they don't know that I did it (which is rare but very satisfying when it happens).
+I do get pleasure out of doing things for others, especially if they don't know that I did it (which is rarely possible but very satisfying when it happens).
 But why?

 My refusal to respect the myths required to grow a consumer society to the point of its inevitable implosion is one reason that I cannot find the pursuit of wealth a sufficient justification for my existence.
 Another is death.
 From the time I had an unintentional hand in my father's death when I was fifteen years old, death has been sitting on my shoulder.
 He’s been especially busy lately but for all of us as we get older the rattling down of family, friends, and colleagues accelerates, bringing the blue devils and regrets.
 When you are holding a cold hand there is never anything remotely important about the wealth and social status of the deceased.
 Eulogies concentrate on what they did for others.
 Regrets concentrate on what we failed to do for them.